9 exciting attractions coming to Hong Kong

 This includes transforming the park's original Sleeping Beauty Castle into a much larger and grander castle.

-In February, Disney released the first renderings of a new experience featuring Ant-Man, The Wasp and S.H.I.E.L.D. that will be launched in Tomorrowland this year.
+In February, Disney released the first renderings of a new experience featuring Ant-Man, The Wasp and S.H.I.E.L.D. that will be launched in Tomorrowland in 2019.

 It will be the park's second Marvel ride, following last year's Iron Man Experience opening, and part of an entire Marvel-themed area planned for 2023.